£135.00 incl. VAT

 The course is only certificated when purchased.

-IIAI members completing the course free of charge as part of the election process have a course credit added to their membership records.
+IIAI Associate Members (AMIIAI) and IIAI Full Members (MIIAI) completing the course free of charge as a membership benefit or as part of the election process have a course credit added to their membership records.

 Delegates taking the course as a pre-requisite for the IIAI Lead Accident Investigators’ Certificate course will have a completion credit identified on their Lead Certificate.